ZakaHaceCosas/personaplus/core/DOCS.md

 > `provideContext` and `provideExplanation` are boolean values that are universal and always available, so they are not included on each table to save on page's size.

 <!--markdownlint-disable-next-line-->
-# OpenHealth reference manual
+# CoreLibrary reference manual

-`OpenHealth.physicalHealth`
+`CoreLibrary.physicalHealth`

 ## basalMetabolicRate.`calculate()`